 Unfortunately, you can't add this work to the "Big Five", because its ascent was too short for that and it didn't reach the heights of a Spitta, Forkel or a biography of Wolff, either.
 One day – says my husband – maybe one day we, the "Bach-Mission" might want to publish the book again.
 In whatever form.
 Let us see where the path leads us.
 Up to this day it is the second book, next to Esther Meynell and her work "The little chronicle of Anna Magdalena Bach", which the publishing house also offers in good condition and only used.
 This is true for German Bach fans.
 English-speaking Bach enthusiasts may find this still actual book on Amazon.
 Google "The True Life of Bach" and add the name of Hoyt Rogers, he is the translator.

 The Bach calendar with the Bach short biography (... a music gift as well), if you don't like reading for hours and you want to spread this miniature biography of a half year.
-However, don't take that too serious.
+However, don't take that too seriously.
 99 music calendars.
 3 sizes.
-2020 + 2021.
+2022 + 2023 EU style + US style.
 To the shop.